everharder/SchedulingApproachesDistributedSystems/Task3/README.md

 * Have a look at the way the constraint definition works
 * Run the example launch with different settings for the used constraints in the _ExampleEncoding_ module and examine how the constraints affect the optimization
+    * no constraints: no task will be mapped -> minimal costs
+    * constraints: mapping is created

 ### Part 2 - Defining mapping constraints